irenepsmith/AWSTracker/BlogApp/Readme.md

 ## Add the POM dependencies to your project

-At this point, you have a new project named **SpringPhotoAnalyzer**.
+At this point, you have a new project named **SpringDocumentAnalyzer**.

 ![AWS Photo Analyzer](images/photo3.png)